NomicFoundation/hardhat/docs/src/content/ignition/docs/advanced/migrating.md

 ## Convert deployment scripts to Ignition Modules

 `hardhat-deploy` represents contract deployments as JavaScript or TypeScript files under the `./deploy/` folder.
-Hardhat Ignition follows a similar pattern with deployments encapsulated as modules; these are JS/TS files stored under the `./ignition/modules directory`.
+Hardhat Ignition follows a similar pattern with deployments encapsulated as modules; these are JS/TS files stored under the `./ignition/modules` directory.
 Each `hardhat-deploy` deploy file will be converted or merged into a Hardhat Ignition module.

 Let’s first create the required folder structure under the root of your project: